 Silicon nitride and zirconia provide unmatched material hardness and are routinely used to extend the service lives of welding process machines and to enhance the end-product quality of bonded workpieces.

 Technical Ceramics from International Syalons

 International Syalons specializes in the formation of high-density technical ceramics to provide value-added solutions for demanding industrial processes.
 We supply alumina, silicon nitride, and zirconia-based products for various welding applications.
-For more insight into each of these individual materials, see our Guide to Technical Ceramics.

 If you would like more information about how International Syalons technical ceramic products can improve your welding process, simply contact a member of the team today.
 We are always happy to answer any questions.